 This horrified MbZ, who had kitted out the Emirati armed forces in American gear, fully expecting the alliance to last the rest of his life.

 Worse, the Arab Spring washed over the region and proved the Obama Administration would not go to the mat for old allies.

-When Hosni Mubarak was pushed out by his own deep state, it demonstrated that the US would do nothing to save friends if popular risings were too popular.
-As Emirati liberals circulated petitions demanding greater representation in the UAE itself, MbZ feared that the US might threaten his power the same way.
+When Hosni Mubarak was pushed out by his own deep state, it demonstrated that the United States would do nothing to save friends if popular risings were too popular.
+As Emirati liberals circulated petitions demanding greater representation in the UAE itself, MbZ feared that the United States might threaten his power the same way.

 The scenario is not so hard to imagine: Emirati liberals might organize protests, gaining access to Western media situated in the UAE itself.
 (CNN has an Abu Dhabi branch, for example.)

 Suddenly, these handfuls of liberals might gain a megaphone to the superpower.
-If MbZ and his clique of tribal elite refused to meet with them or give them power, it might cause the US to turn on the UAE, halting critical arms sales or imposing crippling travel bans.
+If MbZ and his clique of tribal elite refused to meet with them or give them power, it might cause the United States to turn on the UAE, halting critical arms sales or imposing crippling travel bans.

 That was also meant to send a message to the country’s Muslim Brotherhood, which in 2011-12 looked like it might become the new political party of the Middle East.
 Having power in Egypt provided the brotherhood with a huge platform to spread its influence.
 Never a fan of the Gulf monarchies, the Muslim Brotherhood’s Islamist appeal resonated with Emiratis upset by the hypocrisy wrought by Western-style development.